Katingan Peatland Restoration and Conservation Project in Indonesia.

 Once verification has been completed and approved by Verra, a project proponent can request the issuance of credits.

-For more detailed guidance on this process and additional details (opening a registry account etc.) please refer to the Registration and Issuance Process document.
+For more detailed guidance on this process and additional details (opening a registry account etc.) please refer to the Registration and Issuance Process (PDF) document.

 Project developers are responsible for finding a suitable methodology for calculating the project’s greenhouse gas (GHG) emissions.
 If there is no suitable Verra or Clean Development Mechanism methodology, it may be necessary to develop a new one.